mor10/simone/readme.txt

 3. Link color (changes link colors throughout the site including site title.
 Also sets color of .border-custom class.)
 4. Optional Header image of 1280px x 300px
 5. Sidebar position: Simone can be configured to display the sidebar on the right (default) or on the left.
+6. Archive display: Archive pages show excerpts by default.
+This can be changed to display full content.

 === Widgetized Areas ===
 1. Sidebar, max content width 300px.